5 Warning Signs Your Shopify Store Is Losing Customers

 How to Fix It

-Automate self-service for common order issues.
+Automate self-service for common order issues address changes, variant swaps, quantity edits.

-Add a post-purchase editing option for shoppers.
+Add a post-purchase editing option so shoppers resolve small mistakes instantly.

 Sign #4: Low Customer Engagement Post-Purchase